michlee1337/practice/README.md

     1. Bottlenecks (longest time step)
     2. Unnecessary work (avoid)
     3. Repeated work (caches)
+    4. Limited ranges of input (can compress to store in constant space, ex english alphabet is 26)

 # Heuristics for Solution Design
 - Getting the gist of it